Understanding Narcissism in Relationships: A Guide for Your Well-Being

-In today’s world, the term “narcissist” has become something of a buzzword, thrown around casually to describe someone who might simply be selfish or arrogant.
-But narcissism in relationships tends to be far more complicated than dealing with someone who’s just self-absorbed.
+In today’s world, the term “narcissist” has become a buzzword.
+It’s often used casually to describe someone who might simply be selfish or arrogant.
+However, narcissism in relationships is far more complicated than just dealing with someone who’s self-absorbed.

-Whether you’re dating someone with narcissistic tendencies or think your partner might have these traits, understanding what’s really going on can help you protect your emotional well-being and make better choices for yourself.
+Whether you’re dating someone with narcissistic tendencies or suspect your partner might have these traits, understanding what’s really going on can help you protect your emotional well-being.
+This knowledge empowers you to make better choices for yourself.

 What Narcissism Really Is